 The European Food Safety Authority, (EFSA) who are very tough on foods and supplements, have published a report saying that neither soya nor soy-based food supplements providing isoflavone concentrates pose any risk to post-menopausal women.

 EFSA examined all the human data and trials and found no evidence to support the theory that soya-based supplements increased breast cancer, changed mammogram density, nor markers of breast cell proliferation.
-They saw no evidence of increased endometrial thickness, nor changes to thyroid hormone levels in doses of 150mg per day of isoflavones, taken up to 30 months.
+They saw no evidence of increased endometrial thickness, nor changes to thyroid hormone levels in doses of 150mg per day of Isoflavones are naturally occurring compounds – many act as phyto-oestrogens.
+An example of an isoflavone is Soya Isoflavones…., taken up to 30 months.
 They did note minor, non-malignant changes in some cell studies after 60 months the meaning of which is unclear.

 I include 80mg of isoflavones in my Female Balance formula, and recommend taking two a day.

 Studies have consistently shown lower incidence of breast cancer in both pre and post-menopausal women with higher isoflavones levels as a consequence of eating soya and other beans, including chickpeas.

 A recent meta-analysis showed that women with a high soy food intake cut their risk for breast cancer by a third.
 Another meta-analysis found that ‘that soy isoflavone intake could lower the risk of breast cancer for both pre- and post-menopausal women in Asian countries.
 However, for women in Western countries, pre- or post-menopausal, there is no evidence to suggest an association between intake of soy isoflavone and breast cancer.’